jaytaylor/andromeda/README.md

 - [ ] Remote-crawler: Store crawl result on disk when sending failed, then when remote starts, check for failed transmit and send it.
 Possible complexity due to server not expecting _that_ crawl result.
 May need to expose via different gRPC API endpoint than `Attach`.
 - [ ] Add counts for total number of packages tracked, globally (currently repos are tracked and called "packages" everywhere, ugh).
 - [ ] Add process-level concurrency support for remote crawlers (to increase throughput without resorting to trying to manage multiple crawler processes per host).
+- [ ] Add git commit hash to builds, and has gRPC client send it with requests.

 To locate additional TODOs just `find . -name '*.go' -exec grep 'TODO'`